-Prior to reporting the case to enforcement it may be worth considering:
+Prior to making a report, it may be worth considering:

-- Does it already have planning permission or any other relevant consent?
-If so, is it in accordance with the planning consent? (check our online planning register for information on individual applications)
+- Does it already have planning permission or any other relevant consent? (check our online planning register)

 - Works of demolition or significant alteration to a listed building.